Sohampatel26/Revisiting-ML/README.md

 # Machine Learning in very detail.

 Logs of ML concepts that am revising each day.

-Also as a Computer Science Engineer I did majority of these concepts before.
-But this time I am trying to revisit some and learn the rest in very detail and am also trying to make notes of the same to explain my learnings in the easiest terms possible.
+As a Computer Science Engineer and a Data Science graduate, I did majority of these concepts before.
+But this time I am trying to revisit some and learn the rest in very detail.
+And am also trying to make notes of the same to explain my learnings in the easiest terms possible.